kallalnath/LendingClubCaseStudy/README.md

 ## General Information
 - A lending club looking out to cut it's financial losses by avoiding borrowers who are most likely to default, and increase business by lending borrowers who are most likely to repay.
 - Aim is to find out patterns of defaulting customers, so that the risk of financial loss can be reduced in the future.
-Also, identify patterns of borrowers who are most likely to pay
+Also, identify patterns of borrowers who are most likely to pay.
 - A data set containing information about past loan applicants and whether they ‘defaulted’ or not .

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->